mfselamm/tour-hunter-backend/README.md

 - Set a [Cloudinary](https://cloudinary.com) account and a add cloudinary.yml with your credentials in the `config` folder
 - In `.env` file, add your own credentials:
-    - The master_pwd should be your mailer password to send confirmation emails.
+    - The MASTER_PWD should be your mailer password to send confirmation emails.
     - The DEVISE_JWT_SECRET_KEY shoul be generated running the command: `bundle exec rails secret`

 - Alternatively, you can just download the complete zip file and extract the folder in your directory